Stosan/commentator/CONTRIBUTING.md

 3. Help create an inclusive and welcoming environment for all contributors.
 4. Avoid posting spam, offensive content, or unrelated topics.

-Thank you for your contributions and helping to make [Project Name] better!
+Thank you for your contributions and helping to make commentator better!
 We appreciate your support and look forward to your participation.